 While Hinkle dealt with lifetime death benefits for a surviving spouse, and the instant case deals with permanent total disability benefits, the distinction is inapposite for purposes of this appeal.
 All parties in both cases just wanted to settle their disputes between themselves.
-As set forth in Hinkle, where the parties enter into a voluntary agreement to commute a lifetime benefits award into a one-time lump sum, and those parties agree and of undue influence or fraud, and that appellant understands his rights, benefits, and the consequences of the settlement and voluntarily accepts the terms of the agreement, the Commission must approve the settlement under §287.390.1 RSMo.
+As set forth in Hinkle, where the parties enter into a voluntary agreement to commute a lifetime benefits award into a one-time lump sum, and those parties agree and stipulate to the lump sum amount, with further agreement that the settlement is not the result of undue influence or fraud, and that appellant understands his rights, benefits, and the consequences of the settlement and voluntarily accepts the terms of the agreement, the Commission must approve the settlement under §287.390.1 RSMo.
 Hinkle v.
 A.B.
 Dick Company, supra at 689.
 Accordingly, the Commission erred as a matter of law in not approving the settlement herein.